korisnik-samson/korisnik-samson/README.md

 ### 👨‍💻 About Me

 I am a **Software & Data Engineer** based in Belgrade, passionate about architecting robust backend systems and engineering scalable data pipelines.
-Currently, I serve as a **Teaching Associate** at Singidunum University, where I help the next generation of engineers master Algorithms & Data Structures.
+Currently, I serve as a **Teaching Associate** at Singidunum University, where I work and collaborate with professors in many fields of Software Engineering through academic research and course administration.

-* 🔭 **I’m currently working on:** Advanced Deep Learning optimization (Adam variants) for Medical Imaging.
+* 🔭 **I’m currently working on:** Real-time Intrusion Detection & Prevention systems with ML Algorithms.
 * 🌱 **I’m currently learning:** Modern micro-frontend architectures and TypeScript.
-* 💡 **My superpower:** Bridging the gap between complex mathematical theory (AI/ML) and production-grade software engineering.
+* 💡 **My superpower:** Bridging the gap between complex mathematical theory (AI/ML) and production-grade software development and engineering.

 ---